diegogqcr/diegogqcr/README.md

 - 👋 Hi, I’m Diego Gamboa, @djgqcr
 - 👀 I’m interested in web development, with new technologies in the software industry.
-- 🌱 I’m currently learning JS, PHP, AJAX, MySQL and Agile Software dDevelopmen.
+- 🌱 I’m currently learning JS, PHP, React.js, Node.js, MySQL...
 - 💞️ I'm looking to collaborate, in new professional environment in software development.
-- 📫 How to reach me diego.gamboa.cr@gmail.com & http://linkedin.com/in/diego-gamboa-quirós-a8640b217
+- 📫 How to reach me diego.gamboa.cr@gmail.com & http://www.linkedin.com/in/diegogamboaq
 ...

 <!---